tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 ### Atomic Representation

-- Changes are atomic and indivisable
+- Changes are atomic and indivisible
-- No internal structure to
+- No internal structure to separate inputs

+### Factored Representation

+- Describes each state with variables and attributes
+-